 I recently had the opportunity to kick off the Ad Age Survival Summit in Chicago.
 The summit addressed how brands face an exceedingly high number of potential crises in today’s digital age and how CMOs should prepare and react when facing these issues.
-Brand leaders from JPMorgan Chase, McDonald’s, Nestle, and Kraft Heinz were joined by agency and industry experts from VML, Weber Shandwick, and DAC Group to share stories and advice on how to survive and thrive through all these challenges.
+Brand leaders from JPMorgan Chase, McDonald’s, Nestle, and Kraft Heinz were joined by agency and industry experts from VML, Weber Shandwick, and DAC to share stories and advice on how to survive and thrive through all these challenges.

-My presentation focused on how brands should manage their reputation in the critical moment of the customer journey when a consumer is deciding which local business to transact with.
+My presentation focused on how brands should manage their reputation online in the critical moment of the customer journey when a consumer is deciding which local business to transact with.
 I shared some example reviews left on Google, Yelp, and Facebook that described poor customer service from some of the largest restaurant, retail, and financial services brands in North America.

 These are clearly not the type of experiences brands are seeking to create for their consumers.